openleap/P5LeapMotion/README.md

 is a pre-requisite for both of these sketches as they are written on top of these wrapper classes.
 Please visit, [LeapMotionP5](https://github.com/onformative/LeapMotionP5) for installation instructions on the library.

-By any chance if you are intending to use any of them, I would like to infrom you in advance that this repo doesn't home the neatest of code.
+By any chance if you are intending to use any of them, I would like to inform you in advance that this repo doesn't home the neatest of code.
 Also if you have any feedback or questions, [file an issue here](https://github.com/hamzeen/P5LeapMotion/issues/new) and
 I will try to get back to you when I can.